-Policy 17.7.2 (Investigations - Reporting to Residents) requires that any resident who makes an allegation that he or she suffered sexual in the facility is informed verbally or in writing as to whether the allegation has been determined to be substantiated, unsubstantiated, or unfounded following an investigation.
+Policy 17.7.2 (Investigations - Reporting to Residents) requires that any resident who alleges that they suffered sexual abuse or sexual harassment while in the facility is informed verbally or in writing as to whether the allegation has been determined to be substantiated, unsubstantiated, or unfounded following an investigation.
 In the past 12 months there were four administrative investigations of alleged resident sexual abuse conducted.
-Of the four completed investigations in the past 12 months, one resident was notified verbally or in writing of the results of the investigations.
-Discussion with the PREA Coordinator confirmed that if a criminal investigation is conducted by an outside agency, Madison Parish Sheriff's Department, the agency requests the relevant information from the outside agency in order to inform the resident as to the outcome of the investigation.
-There were four investigations completed by an outside agency in the past 12 months.
+Of the four complete investigations in the past 12 months, three residents were notified verbally or in writing of the results of the investigations.
+Discussion with the PREA Coordinator confirmed that if a criminal investigation is conducted by an outside agency, Madison Parish Sheriff's Department, the agency requests the relevant information from the outside agency to inform the resident as to the outcome of the investigation.
 Policy requires that following a resident's allegation that a staff member has committed sexual abuse against a resident, the agency/facility subsequently informs the resident (unless the agency has determined that the allegation is unfounded) whenever: the staff member is no longer posted within the resident's unit, the staff member is no longer employed at the facility, the agency learns that the staff member has been indicted on a charge related to sexual abuse within the facility, or the agency learns that the staff member has been convicted on a charge related to sexual abuse within the facility.
 All such notifications and attempts of notifications shall be documented.
-There have been four substantiated complaints of sexual abuse committed by a staff member against a resident in the facility in the past 12 months.
 Policy further states that following a resident's allegation that her or she has been sexually abused by another resident in the facility the agency subsequently informs the alleged victim whenever: the agency learns that the alleged abuser has been indicted on a charge related to sexual abuse within the facility; or the agency learns that the alleged abuser has been convicted on a charge related to sexual abuse within the facility.
 All such notifications are documented.
-There have been two notifications to residents pursuant to this standard in the past 12 months.
+There have been three notifications to residents pursuant to this standard in the past 12 months.

-- Christian Acres Youth Center, Inc. Policy 17.7.2 - Christian Acres Youth Center Pre-Audit Questionnaire - Auditor Review of All Allegations, Investigations and documentation - Interview with PREA Coordinator
+- Christian Acres Youth Center, Inc. Policy 17.7.2 - Christian Acres Youth Center Pre-Audit Questionnaire - Auditor Review of Allegations, Investigations, and documentation - Interview with PREA Coordinator

 115.376 Disciplinary sanctions for staff

+Auditor Overall Determination: Meets Standard

+Auditor Discussion

 Policy 17.8 (Disciplinary Sanctions - Staff) outlines the agency's disciplinary response related to violations of PREA policies by staff.
 Policy states staff will be subject to disciplinary sanctions up to and including termination for violating agency sexual abuse or sexual harassment policies.
-In the past 12 months two staff have been terminated for violating the agency sexual abuse and or sexual harassment policy.
-Additionally, in the past 12 months five staff have been subsequently disciplined short of termination for violating the agency sexual abuse or sexual harassment policies.
-Disciplinary sanctions for violations of agency policies relating to sexual abuse or sexual harassment (other than actually engaging in sexual abuse) shall be commensurate with the nature and circumstances of the acts committed, the staff member's disciplinary history, and the sanctions imposed for comparable offenses by other staff with similar histories.
+In the past 12 months there have been no staff terminated for violating the agency sexual abuse and or sexual harassment policy.
+Additionally, in the past 12 months two staff have been disciplined short of termination for violating the agency sexual abuse or sexual harassment policies.
+Disciplinary sanctions for violations of agency policies relating to sexual abuse or sexual harassment (other than engaging in sexual abuse) shall be commensurate with the nature and circumstances of the acts committed, the staff member's disciplinary history, and the sanctions imposed for comparable offenses by other staff with similar histories.
 All terminations for violations of CAYC's PREA and/or Harassment Policies, or resignations by staff who would have been terminated if not for their resignation, shall be reported to the Madison Parish Sheriff's Office, unless the activity was clearly not criminal, and to any relevant licensing bodies.
-The policy specifically states that the presumptive disciplinary sanction for staff who engages in sexual abuse will be termination.
-In the past 12 months, there have been two reports to law enforcement or licensing boards following termination or resignation prior to termination of staff for violating agency sexual abuse or sexual harassment policies.
+The policy specifically states that the presumptive disciplinary sanction for staff who engage in sexual abuse will be termination.